-A place where every house in town seems to have a million-dollar view, can’t be a bad place to spend 12 hours, and with endless activities both indoor and out, Wanaka will be sure to charm even the toughest of critics.
+A place where every house in town seems to have a million-dollar view, you'll find endless activities to fill 12 hours in Wānaka.

-The neatest things to see, eat and do.
+The neatest things to see, eat, and do.

-When the locals aren’t out and about in the forests, hills or lake, you’ll find them in town eating, drinking and wearing some of the best in the business, and you should join them.
+When the locals aren’t out and about in the forests, hills, or lake, you’ll find them in town eating, drinking, and wearing some of the best in the business, and you should join them.

-Not surprisingly this is a town of early-risers, and how can you blame them when you’re waking up to a view as magnificent as Lake Wanaka.
+Unsurprisingly, this is a town of early-risers, and how can you blame them when you’re waking up to a view as magnificent as Lake Wānaka?
 Join the locals and head out into town bright and early to see what’s going on.

-47 Helwick Street
+47 Helwick Street, Wanaka

-Sharing the same address means you won’t have to walk far to find yourself in 47 Frocks, a beautifully curated fashion store where the latest threads and accessories from NZ designers are centre stage.
-The fun, smiley and attentive staff ensure customers have an enjoyable time choosing some of the luxe items, so you can walk lakeside dressed to impress for the rest of your Wanaka visit.
+The beauty about Wānaka is you won’t have to walk far to find yourself in 47 Frocks.
+This is a beautifully curated boutique where the latest threads and accessories from New Zealand designers are centre stage.
+The fun, smiley, and attentive staff ensure customers have an enjoyable time choosing some of the luxe items, so you can walk lakeside dressed to impress for the rest of your Wānaka visit.

-33 Helwick Street
+33 Helwick Street, Wanaka

 If you prefer hanging beautiful things on the wall rather than wearing them, then Gallery 33 best be your next port of call.
-Playful pieces and art that packs a punch keep things from being too serious here, and if you find something you’d like to take home but have travelled some way to be in Wanaka, never fear, the team are well accustomed to sending pieces all around the globe.
+Playful pieces and art that packs a punch keep things from being too serious here.
+If you find something you’d like to take home but have travelled some way to be in Wānaka, never fear, the team are well accustomed to sending pieces all around the globe.

 Cardrona Valley Road, Cardrona

-2125 Cardrona Valley Road
+2125 Cardrona Valley Road, Wanaka

 Evening time may be cooler on the thermometer but you still need to be able to handle the heat of a fun night out in town.

-14 Helwick Street
+14 Helwick Street, Wanaka

-Back on the main street is a great place to finally wind down (or heat up!) your night, and because that’s always more fun with other people, join the casual crowd at Cork, an intimate bar with plenty of specialized cocktails.
-Let the fun bartenders mix you up something new (if you thought you’d tried every gin & tonic combination under the sun you best think again), and cosy in to the dimly-lit booths at Wanaka’s favourite new drink spot.
+Back on the main street is a great place to finally wind down (or heat up!) your night.
+That’s always more fun with other people, so join the casual crowd at Cork, an intimate bar with plenty of specialized cocktails.
+Let the fun bartenders mix you up something new (if you thought you’d tried every gin & tonic combination under the sun you best think again), and cosy into the dimly-lit booths at Wānaka’s favourite new drink spot.